As a Member of the ACC, you can update your chorus profile and post your events on the calendar page by logging into the ACC Member Website.

 Jubilate Deo!
 (O Be Joyful in the Lord!) - by Dan Forrest; Songs of Celebration - by Paul Basler

 Dan Forrest's "Jubilate Deo" brings to life the global aspect of the traditional Psalm 100 text, "O be joyful in the Lord, all ye lands," by setting verses of it, each in a different language, and drawing from a wide spectrum of musical influences.
 Each movement combines some characteristics of its language-group's musical culture with the composer's own musical language.
 The result is a stunning global celebration of joy, as all the earth sings as one, "omnis terra, jubilate!" - "all the earth, rejoice!"

 Paul Basler's "Songs of Celebration" is a cycle of six songs celebrating the American spirit.
 They include Psalm 150, Ubi Caritas, Be Thou My Vision, Sing to the Lord, Psalm 23 and Alleluia.

-Accompanied by the Connecticut Master Chorale Orchestra and joined by mezzo-soprano soloist Wendy Gerbier.
+Accompanied by the Connecticut Master Chorale Orchestra and joined soprano soloist Louise Fauteux.

 First Congregational Church

 Contact: Ticket office - 203-743-0473